 Oil and Gas Notice – Prohibited Waste

-Contaminated Soils Protocol
+Contaminated Sites Protocol

 As costs for landfills and recycling increase, regional districts and landfills continue to look for innovative new ways to decrease costs as well as occasionally need to increase tipping fees.
 The last increase to tipping Fees took place in 2014.